herreriasjose/jszx/README.md

 # jsZX

-Just Another JavaScript ZX Spectrum Emulator
+Just Another JavaScript ZX Spectrum Emulator; but this time written from scratch.

+Full of bugs but probably helpful to someone.

 --------------------------------------------